The free online version of the book is available here.

 your work is to be open and transparent about your analyses.
 This means

-releasing all data and code with the published paper.
-We will be providing some
+releasing all data and code with the published paper (see the reproducible workflows lecture above).